-On June 26, 2023, the Company entered into an Equity Distribution Agreement (the "Distribution Agreement") with Maxim Group LLC (the "Agent"), pursuant to which the Company may, from time to time, at the Company's discretion, offer and sell shares of the Company's common stock, having an aggregate offering price of up to \$2.7 million, through the Agent, acting as sales agent.
-The shares to be sold under the Distribution Agreement, if any, will be issued and sold pursuant to the Company's shelf registration statement which was filed with the SEC on July 30, 2021, and was declared effective on August 16, 2021.
+On June 26, 2023, the Company entered into an Equity Distribution Agreement (the "Distribution Agreement") with Maxim Group LLC (the "Agent"), pursuant to which the Company may, from time to time, at the Company's discretion, offer and sell shares of the Company's common stock, having an aggregate offering price of up to \$4.7 million (the "Shares"), through the Agent, acting as sales agent.
+The Shares to be sold under the Distribution Agreement, if any, will be issued and sold pursuant to the Company's shelf registration statement which was filed with the Securities and Exchange Commission ("SEC") on July 30, 2021 (the "Registration Statement") and was declared effective on August 16, 2021.
 A prospectus supplement related to the Company's at the market offering ("ATM") program with the Agent under the Distribution Agreement was filed with the SEC on June 26, 2023.
-The ATM program is expected to remain in effect until June 26, 2024.
-As of March 31, 2024, no sales have been made under the ATM program, and an aggregate gross sales limit of \$2.7 million remains available for issuance under the ATM program.
-Approximately \$138 thousand of legal and professional fees incurred related to the establishment of the ATM program were deferred and recorded within "Prepaid expenses and other assets" on the Consolidated Balance Sheets and will be amortized ratably as stock is issued under the program.
+The ATM program was expected to remain in effect until August 15, 2024.
+As of June 30, 2024, no sales have been made under the ATM program, and an aggregate gross sales limit of \$4.2 million remains available for issuance under the ATM program.
+Approximately \$119 thousand of legal and professional fees incurred related to the establishment of the ATM program were deferred and recorded within "Prepaid expenses and other assets" on the consolidated balance sheets.
+These deferred costs were expensed in June 2024 due to the nonuse of the ATM.